Connect with others who understand.

 Do You Have Trouble Sticking With Your Current Treatment Plan?

-Be clear with your doctor about any challenges you experience in sticking to your current treatment plan.
+Tell your doctor about any challenges you’ve faced in sticking to your current treatment plan.
 Do you experience any of the following issues?

 • I sometimes forget to take doses.